-- act in the best interest of the total school community at all times. - always conduct and present themselves in a professional manner and act ethically and with integrity. - act with courtesy and demonstrate respect for all persons, whether fellow P&C Association members, school staff, parents/carers, students, community members. - remain objective and avoid personal bias at all times. - represent all members of the school community. - engage the school and wider community in developing and effecting school priorities, policies and decisions in a manner that is consultative, respectful and fair. - declare any conflicts of interest and not misuse their office to advance individual views or for personal gain. - make fair, transparent and consistent decisions. - provide objective and independent advice. - listen and be tolerant of the views and opinions of others, even if those views and opinions differ from their own. - treat official information with care and use it only for the purpose for which it was collected or authorised. - respect confidentiality and information privacy (about the school, community members, staff or students) at all times and not disclose confidential information. - not use confidential or privileged information to further personal interests. - be responsive to the requirements of the school community. - seek to achieve excellence in educational outcomes for all students at the school. - listen and respond to issues and concerns regarding strategy and policy. - ensure that behaviour and comments on all P&C and College social media platforms remains respectful, courteous and positive at all times.
-Any negative comments that reflect badly upon the P&C to the public will be removed and repeat offenders will be banned from those social media pages and have their P&C membership revoked. - negative speech about the P&C and its members is not be aired to the college community and all opinions/grievances are to be addressed via the appropriate channels and not in a public forum - work within the boundaries of the Education (General Provisions) Act 2006, the Education (General Provisions) Regulation 2006 and the Department of Education, Training and Employment's policies and procedures relevant to P&C Association operations.
+- act in the best interest of the whole school community at all times - act in compliance with the Constitution - act and work within the boundaries of the Education (General Provisions) Act 2006, the Education (General Provisions) Regulation 2017 and the Department of Education's policies and procedures relevant to P&C Association operations - conduct and present themselves in a professional manner and act ethically and with integrity at all times - act with courtesy and demonstrate respect for all persons, whether fellow P&C Association members, school staff, parents/carers, students, community members - remain objective and avoid personal bias at all times - · represent all members of the school community - engage the school and wider community in developing and effecting school priorities, policies and decisions in a manner that is consultative, respectful and fair - declare any conflicts of interest and not misuse their office to advance individual views or for personal gain - make fair, transparent and consistent decisions - · provide objective and independent advice - listen and be tolerant of the views and opinions of others, even if those views and opinions differ from their own - treat official information with care and use it only for the purpose for which it was collected or authorised - respect confidentiality and information privacy (about the school, community members, staff or students) at all times and not disclose confidential information - not use confidential or privileged information to further personal interests - be responsive to the requirements of the school community - seek to achieve excellence in educational outcomes for all students at the school - listen and respond to issues and concerns regarding strategy and policy. - ensure that behaviour and comments on all P&C and College social media platforms remains respectful, courteous and positive at all times.
+Any negative comments that reflect badly upon the P&C to the public will be removed and repeat offenders will be banned from those social media pages and have their P&C membership revoked. - negative speech about the P&C and its members is not be aired to the college community and all opinions/grievances are to be addressed via the appropriate channels and not in a public forum